-As I set my alarm for 4am, and rolled over in Hostel Desert – our cute little base in San Pedro de Atacama, I felt excited for the next day’s events.
-Over the past year or so of travel blogging I’d visited Costa Rican waterfalls, Guatemalan volcanoes, Mayan ruins, medieval Croatian cities and been swimming in several oceans, lakes and rivers.
+As I set my alarm for 4am, and rolled over in Hostel Desert, our cute little base in San Pedro de Atacama, I felt excited for the next day’s events.
+Since being a travel blogger my adventures have taken me all over the planet.
+I’ve visited Costa Rican waterfalls, Guatemalan volcanoes, Mayan ruins, medieval Croatian cities and been swimming in several oceans, lakes and rivers.
 Up until now though, I’d never seen a geyser.
 In fact, I didn’t really know what a geyser was.

-At an altitude of 4320m, 90km north of San Pedro de Atacama in Chile and just a few metres from the Bolivian border, is El Tatio.
+At an altitude of 4320m, 90km north of San Pedro de Atacama in Chile (metres from the Bolivian border) is El Tatio.
 It’s the world’s third largest geyser field, and home to 80 active geysers.
-It’s aptly named too – El Tatio is a native American word for ‘oven’, and in an ancient lost language means ‘old man who cries’.
+It’s aptly named too – El Tatio (geiser del tatio) is a native American word for ‘oven’, and in an ancient lost language means ‘old man who cries’.

 But let’s go back to the beginning.
-It was 4am, I was deep in the heart of the Atacama Desert with just constellations for illumination, and wearing as many layers as I could for warmth.
-We were heading to high altitude for sunrise… and from what I’d heard, it was going to be cold.
+It was 4am, I was deep in the heart of the Atacama Desert with just constellations for illumination.
+I was wearing as many layers as I could for warmth.
+We were heading to high altitude for sunrise… and from what I’d heard, it was going to be seriously cold!

 At the main entrance it became apparent we weren’t the only ones visiting El Tatio!
 Coach loads of tourists from across the globe stretched their legs, donned thick coats and joined a queue for the toilets that seemed to go on for infinity.
 While we weren’t in the main geyser field yet, there were already a few patches of steam rising from the ground – a spectacular sight against the yellowy tufts of grass, rugged grey mountains and a pale morning sky.